 On a whole the students I have been working with love using Britannica.

 Britannica also enabled Katherine’s classes to simultaneously access information across a wide variety of educational and personal interest subjects.
 During 2020 NAIDOC Week, Katherine’s Stage 3 classes used the Britannica School article “Australian Aboriginal Peoples” to select one Notable Aboriginal Person to do a presentation on.
-Students found it helpful to use Britannica compared to other websites as they could check the meaning of words they didn’t know (using the built-in double-click dictionary) and copy the reference of the page directly into their bibliography (using the citation tool).
-Given the activity’s resounding success, Katherine is planning to repeat it with Stage 3 in NAIDOC Week this year, as well as set a similar task for Stage 2 on world explorers.
+Students found it helpful to use Britannica compared to other websites, as they could check the meaning of words they didn’t know (using the built-in double-click dictionary) and copy the reference of the page directly into their bibliography (using the citation tool).
+Given the activity’s resounding success, Katherine has planned to repeat it with Stage 3 in NAIDOC Week this year, as well as set a similar task for Stage 2 on world explorers.

 For teachers, Britannica School is much more than an online reference site that houses articles and multimedia.
-Its arsenal of accessibility tools are helpful for users of all ages and abilities when they are engaging with challenging content.
+Its arsenal of accessibility tools is helpful for users of all ages and abilities when they are engaging with challenging content.
 These features include adjustable reading levels, article read-aloud, a translate function and closed captioning on videos.

 For Katherine, these extra features are what makes Britannica work for her classroom.
 “On the whole the students I have been working with love using Britannica because they can change the article to suit their level, check the definition of unfamiliar words with a click, and some very clever students used the read-aloud function on mute so they could use the highlighted text to keep them from losing their place when reading!”